ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 As of SystemLink 21.3.2 SystemLink supports using PostgreSQL as the database backing the Test Monitor service.
 This configuration is optional, but provides significant performance improvements. `nislmigrate` does not yet support migrating between PostgreSQL servers or replica sets.

-The Test Monitor Service itself performs the migration of test steps, test results, and products from MongoDB to PostgreSQL.
-If you intend on utilizing a single node configuration the steps for this migration are the same as described in [**Single Node Migration**](#single-node-migration).
-Use the following workflow if you intend on migrating or upgrading to a new server and utilize a multi node configuration where PostgreSQL is hosted on a dedicated server or replica set.
+The Test Monitor Service performs the migration of test steps, test results, and product from MongoDB to PostgreSQL.
+If you are using a single node configuration, follow the steps in [**Single Node Migration**](#single-node-migration).
+If you intend on migrating or upgrading to a new server and utilize a multi node configuration where PostgreSQL is hosted on a dedicated server or replica set, use the following workflow.

 1. Backup your SystemLink Server.